Community Organizational Development Volunteer

 While there is no language requirement for acceptance to serve in Peace Corps Kosovo, some communities have no English speakers, so all candidates should come fully prepared to learn the local language(s).
 There is great emphasis placed on Volunteers' language acquisition.
 All Peace Corps Volunteers are required to learn either Albanian or Serbian based on the language of the community where they will serve.
 Most Volunteers learn Albanian.
-Volunteers who are interested in learning Serbian and living in a non-majority community can let Peace Corps Kosovo staff know prior to Pre-Service Training.
+Volunteers who are interested in learning Serbian and living in a non-majority community can indicate so before Pre-Service Training.
 Peace Corps encourages and supports language learning throughout Volunteers’ service by providing in-service language training and access to language tutors.

-Most Community Organizational Development Volunteers will live in medium sized towns and/or small cities (population 5,000 – 50,000).
-While some locations in Kosovo have good infrastructure, others do not.
+Most Community Organizational Development Volunteers will live in medium-sized towns and/or small cities (population 5,000 – 50,000).
+While some locations in Kosovo have good infrastructure and aspects of modern living, others do not.
 Homes generally have access to electricity, running water, and modest living conditions.
 Rooms are furnished with very basic furniture, and not every family member has their own bedroom.
-However, each Volunteer will have their own bedroom.
-Family members, guests and neighbors spend many hours together in the common rooms of the house during the cold winter seasons.
+Family members, guests, and neighbors spend many hours together in the common rooms of the house during the cold winter seasons.
 In the summer, patios or balconies are common shared spaces.
 Social and cultural norms, as well as high rates of unemployment, contribute to the frequent and extensive use of shared living areas as sometimes multiple generations live under one roof.

-Volunteers live with host families for a minimum of 9 months of service in their communities in order to facilitate community integration, language acquisition, and cultural adaptation, unless COVID mitigation measures require independent or semi-independent housing arrangements.
-Living situations may change depending on COVID mitigation protocols.
-If deemed appropriate, Volunteers may live in independent housing.
-Host families provide living space with a secure, private bedroom with basic furniture, a shared bathroom and kitchen.
-Volunteers in Kosovo often choose to live with their host families for 27 months as it as an important continuous learning experience that allows deeper understanding of the Kosovar culture.
+Volunteers live with host families for a minimum of 9 months of service in their communities to facilitate community integration, language acquisition, and cultural adaptation.
+Host families provide living space with a secure, private bedroom with basic furniture, a shared bathroom, and kitchen.
+Volunteers in Kosovo often choose to live with their host families for 27 months as it is an important continuous learning experience that allows a deeper understanding of the Kosovar culture.
 In general, in small communities and even in larger cities, there are few affordable options available for Volunteers to live independently.
 Integration with a family is important for community engagement.
-Kosovars generally live together in larger, multi-generational households with typical gender roles and norms.
+Kosovars generally live together in larger, multi-generational households where typical gender roles and norms are expected.
 Concepts of privacy and independence in Kosovo are often different from the norms and expectations of most Americans.
 Most families will expect Volunteers to spend much of their free time with the family.

 Spring and fall months are mild with some rainfall, while summers are hot and dry.
-Winter lasts from November to March with some snowfall, similar to the Mid-Atlantic area of the U.S. However temperatures may feel colder because few homes have central heating.
-The majority of homes in Kosovo use wood stoves for heating in just one room of the house where everyone gathers during the cold months.
-Homes, schools, and office buildings typically do not have central heating or air-conditioning.
+Winter lasts from November to March with snowfall, similar to the Mid-Atlantic area of the U.S. However, temperatures may feel colder because few homes have central heating.
+Most homes in Kosovo use wood stoves for heating just one room of the house where everyone gathers during the cold months.
+Homes, schools, and office buildings typically do not have central heating or air conditioning.
 Cigarette smoking inside households is common.

-Kosovo is a conservative culture with traditional gender norms.
-Kosovars are generally accepting of different religions, but outward displays of religious symbols, such as wearing crosses or hijabs, are discouraged.
+Kosovo is a conservative culture with traditional gender norms in most households.
+Women may be expected to perform routine domestic chores such as cooking, cleaning, and serving coffee to guests.
+Men generally work outside the household as the primary breadwinner and perform household repairs.
+Kosovars are generally tolerant of different religions, but outward displays of religious symbols, such as wearing crosses or hijabs, are discouraged.
 In smaller communities, there are more conservative views regarding alcohol consumption, sexual orientation, gender identity, dress and social activities.
 Larger towns and cities may have different views.
+Kosovars are generally known for their generous hospitality and graciousness and have favorable impressions of United States citizens.
 However, Volunteers of an American racial, ethnic, or national minority or whose religious or spiritual beliefs differ from the majority of the country of service may experience challenges related to curiosity or unwanted attention.
 Volunteers are encouraged to use these moments as opportunities to deepen local community members’ understanding of U.S. diversity by sharing their values and experiences.
-Staff will address these topics during Pre-Service Training and identify support mechanisms for incoming trainees such as various discussion panels with diverse Peace Corps Volunteers (PCVs), Volunteer-led committees with a focus on diversity and inclusion, peer support networks.
+Staff will address these topics during Pre-Service Training and identify support mechanisms for incoming trainees such as various discussion panels with diverse PCVs, Volunteer-led committees with a focus on diversity and inclusion, peer support networks, etc.

 Serving in Kosovo